Travel Guide to Pamilacan Island in Baclayon, Bohol

 Table of Contents

 Bohol, Philippines — Have you ever been to a paradise?
 Some people say that paradises don’t exist.
 Well, I beg to differ because I just been to one.
-In the second day of our three-day Bohol tour, after having a satisfying breakfast at Bluewater Panglao Beach Resort, we visited another tourist spot in Bohol.
+On the second day of our three-day Bohol tour, after having a satisfying breakfast at Bluewater Panglao Beach Resort, we visited another popular tourist spot in Bohol.
 This time we went to Pamilacan Island in Baclayon Bohol.

 About Pamilacan Island